-Its that time of the month again when we round up the biggest news in the health and safety and lone worker world.
+Its that time of the month again when we do our lone worker safety news roundup, looking at the biggest news in the health and safety and lone worker world.

 As the first name in lone worker safety we are keen health and safety enthusiasts.
 We keep our ear to the ground and bring you the biggest health and safety news of the month.

 So, grab a coffee and enjoy reading some Brexit-free news for once!